pyth-network/pyth-crosschain/cosmwasm/README.md

 Deployed pyth contract at terra123456789yelw23uh22nadqlyjvtl7s5527er97
 ```

-## Migrating existing contract
+### Migrating existing contract
 If you want to upgrade an existing contract pass `--migrate --contract terra123456xyzqwe..` arguments to the above command.
-It will upload the code and with the resulting code id migrates the existing contract to the new one:
+This command will upload the code and with the resulting code id migrates the existing contract to the new one:

 ``` sh
 npm run deploy-pyth -- --network testnet --artifact ../artifacts/pyth_bridge.wasm --mnemonic "..." --migrate --contract "terra123..."